finanzcheck/AOM/README.md

 Run `composer install` in `plugins/AOM` to install dependencies, such as the Facebook Ads and Google AdWords SDKs.
 Configure this plugin (e.g. provide API credentials to advertiser's platforms).

-Set up [auto archiving](http://piwik.org/docs/setup-auto-archiving/) to automatically import data from the advertiser's platforms.
+Set up [auto archiving](http://piwik.org/docs/setup-auto-archiving/) to automatically import and merge data from the advertiser's platforms.
 The auto archiving cron job executes the `core:archive command` which triggers [Piwik's TaskScheduler](https://developer.piwik.org/api-reference/Piwik/TaskScheduler) and thus this plugin's tasks.
+You can import and merge data manually by running `./console core:run-scheduled-tasks --force`.